What is Entrepreneurship?

 Examples for such kind of businesses are Facebook, Instagram, online shopping etc.

 A large company can be defined as a progressive business unit.
 It has sustainability in the market.
 Large companies have the capacity of developing new products according to the changes in the demands and needs of the consumers.
 That is why they fix into the category of major types of entrepreneurship.

 But, the grass is not always green.
-Large companies, where have the advantage of large productions and high profits then on the contrary they also face pressure of mass productions as a result of the sudden changes in the demands of the customers or any environmental change that required the production of innovative products and finding markets for their distribution.
+Large companies, where have the advantage of large productions and high profits then, on the contrary, they also face the pressure of mass productions as a result of the sudden changes in the demands of the customers or any environmental change that required the production of innovative products and finding markets for their distribution.